 Latex paint is not hazardous waste and can be safely thrown away with your regular trash once it is solid.
-Since garbage collectors cannot pick up liquids, simply leave the lid off and mix in sand, sawdust, or kitty litter to speed up the drying process.
+Because garbage collectors cannot pick up liquids, simply leave the lid off and mix in sand, sawdust, or kitty litter to speed up the drying process.
 Once it is solid, place the can next to your trash with the lid off so your garbage collector can see that the paint is dry.
-For communities that use garbage carts such as the City of Cincinnati, place dried can inside your garbage can with the lid off.
+For communities that use garbage carts, such as the City of Cincinnati, place dried cans inside your garbage cart with the lid off.

 M25M reblends the usable liquid latex paint and helps low-budget nonprofits, schools, and public facilities complete maintenance, rehab, and upgrade projects at a low cost.
 M25M also sends the reblended latex paint to under developed countries for their use.
 To learn more about Matthew 25's Rainbow Paint Reblending Program, click here.

 Please follow the below guidelines prior to dropping off and contact Bill Wojcik with questions at 936-7320:

 NO OIL BASES OR COMBUSTIBLE PAINT ACCEPTED—ONLY LIQUID LATEX PAINT

 Only original containers with labels—no make-shift bottles or cartons